 Have you had previous or current involvement in mental health services?
 If so, please give more information either here or by other means.

 I would like to work in our online therapy sessions via video-conferencing / live chat/ telephone/ email (delete as appropriate).

 I agree to pay in advance for online therapy using BACS or PayPal.

-By sending this by email to Emma Cameron I confirm that I am over 18 years of age, have not received a diagnosis of Personality Disorder, and am not receiving any treatment for mental illness.
+By sending this by email to Emma Cameron I confirm that I am over 18 years of age and have clearly disclosed any pre-existing psychiatric diagnosis or condition.

 Signature and date: